johnnyNcsu/iOSAppClash/README.md

 1. Connect your iPhone with a Macintosh computer via USB.
 2. Run [Apple's Configurator app](https://apps.apple.com/us/app/apple-configurator/id1037126344?mt=12) to read and export the list of installed 3rd party apps from your device as a csv file.
-3. Run the shell script **genHashes.sh** twice, each time with the exported list as the input source:<br>
+3. Run the shell script **creatMyHashes.sh** with the file you named to contain the exported list as the input source:<br>
-   a. once with the **-k** switch to create a key file that contains hashes and plain text names for each app in the input list,<br>
-   b. and again **without the -k switch** to create an upload file that contains hashes of each app in the input list.
+   `shell prompt$ createMyHashes.sh <filename>`<br>
-5. Share the upload file with other participants on a public upload site.
+4. Share the upload file with other participants on a public upload site.
-6. When other participant files are available to download, download those files.
+5. When other participant files are available to download, download those files.
-7. Run the comparator shell script to check for common apps among devices.
+6. Run the comparator shell script to check for common apps among devices.
-8. Share results.
+7. Share results.